Film: The Last Airbender aka: Avatar The Last Airbender

 3-D Movie: The 3D effects were slapped on at the last moment.

-Sokka is also a lot more serious.
-To the point where many people have pointed out despite being the funny guy in the series, he doesn't crack a single joke in the movie.
+Sokka is also a lot more serious, even when compared to his more dry and sarcastic book 1 self.
+To the point where despite being the definitive comic relief in the series, he doesn't crack a single joke in the movie.

 Adaptational Attractiveness: Zuko's scar has changed from covering half his face to a barely noticable red line over his eye.
 This is more an example of shifting things to work in the new format (film) where the extremely stylized scar might not be as believable.
 Additionally, Zuko is already considered attractive despite the disfigurement.